 Please note that: This field must be unique—there cannot be 2 projects with the same key.

 - Description (3)—contains the basic information about the Project.

 - Workflow (4)—a set of stages that the issue goes through in your project before being considered complete.
-By default, there are 2 workflows in the system: standard and simplified.
-Read more about them below.

 - The project team (6) are employees of your company who will work on the issues and deliver the product to the customers.

-The issue is a specific requirement for the product that should be performed (or should not, depending on the Project lead decision).
+An issue is a specific requirement for the product that should be performed (or should not, depending on the Project lead decision).

-There are different types of Issues.
+There are different types of issues.
 By default, the following types are available in the system: